johnshew/NagbotOnGraph/README.md

 * Microsoft LUIS - natural language understanding
 * Kubernetes - reliable operations
 * Prometheus - app and execution metrics
+* Jaeger - distributed tracing

 The core application solution should run well on any modern cloud provider with Kubernetes and it will integrate with the above cloud services.

-Currently the app is hosted on Azure and is avaialble at http://nagbot.vivitap.com.
+Currently the app is hosted on Azure and is available at http://nagbot.shew.net.

 We also leverage Azure Montioring for cluster health monitoring and alerting.

-## Getting started
+# Getting started

 To get started you will need to have:
 * A bot configured on Azure